 Parameter Description ap-name <ap-name></ap-name> View an AP with a specified name. bssid <bssid></bssid> View data for an AP with a specific BSSID (Basic Service Set Identifier).
 The Basic Service Set Identifier (BSSID) is usually the AP's MAC address. essid <essid></essid> View data for a specific ESSID (Extended Service Set Identifier).
-An Extended Service Set Identifier (ESSID) is a alphanumeric name that uniquely identifies the Service Set Identifier (SSID). ip-addr <ip-addr></ip-addr> View an AP with a specified IP address by entering an IP address in dotted-decimal format. dot11a Show the WMM flow table for a 802.11a radio. dot11g Show the WMM flow table for a 802.11g radio.
+An Extended Service Set Identifier (ESSID) is a alphanumeric name that uniquely identifies a wireless network.
+If the name includes spaces, you must enclose the ESSID in quotation marks. ip-addr <ip-addr></ip-addr> View an AP with a specified IP address by entering an IP address in dotted-decimal format. dot11a Show the WMM flow table for a 802.11a radio. dot11g Show the WMM flow table for a 802.11g radio.